Your Request Has Been Submitted Successfully.

 Milling: A hide is tumbled or "milled" in a large drum to produce a supple and pliable leather.

-Natural Grain: A broad term used to describe leather that has a surface texture that is either in its original state (more accurately know as full grain) or an embossed leather where a natural skin pattern has been pressed onto the leather to mimic its original grain.
+Natural Grain: A broad term used to describe leather that has a surface texture that is either in its original state (more accurately known as full grain) or an embossed leather where a natural skin pattern has been pressed onto the leather to mimic its original grain.

 Natural Markings: Healed scars, scratches, insect bites, fat wrinkles and other markings common to cow hides.
 These markings are often visible in full grain leather and considered by many as the true sign of premium leather.
 See Natural Markings Chart.